Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/docs-site/src/markdown-pages/plan-limits-viewer/index.md

 This is a standard Kafka Broker deployed using
 [AWS EKS](https://aws.amazon.com/eks/).
 It is used to accept incoming data mainly from Hilltop.

-#### Hilltop
+#### Hilltop Crawler

-He Kākano uses Kafka to subscribe to the [Hilltop environmental data service](https://www.hilltop.co.nz/) and stores water usage data in the database to be displayed in the Plan Limits Viewer.
+The Hilltop Crawler is a custom application that periodically queries the [Hilltop service](https://hilltop.gw.govt.nz/) for water usage data and pushes this to the Kafka Broker.

 ### Hosting